scrabbletank/farhome-rules/rulesdoc.md

 | Hard | 250-500 | 125% Party Level |

 #### Variant - Milestones
 An alternative to experience is milestones.
-Experience can in some cases be hard to keep consistent across adventures and can lead to some gameification problems with players.
+Experience can in some cases be hard to keep consistent across adventures and can lead to some gamification problems with players.
 With milestones you gain a level after completing an adventure, or a portion of one.

 ## Combat